the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

    Filter support

-The next new tool is the filter button.
+The next new tool is the **filter button**.
 This allows users to specify threshold values for either the color or size metric and render results transparent if they are below that value.
 This tool has the option to invert the threshold rule which makes the results above that threshold transparent instead.
 Also, the user has the choice to make their filter more specific by adding further criteria rows that relate to the one which came before it through selected